Coreness — Platform for Automation and AI Solutions

 📖 Practical Scenario Examples

-When to use: If you're new to the platform, want to quickly create a test bot, or looking for implementation examples for specific tasks (e.g., working with payments, saving and searching data in vector storage).
+When to use: You're new to the platform, want a test bot fast, or need an example for a specific task (payments, vector storage).

 🔧 Master Bot — Tenant Management